 Candidate: Jonas von Wartburg

-Supervisors: Susan Ivy-Ochs, Kerry Leith, Prof. Dr. Silvana Martin (U. Padua)
+Supervisors: Susan Ivy-Ochs, Kerry Leith, Jordan Aaron, Prof. Dr. Silvana Martin (U. Padua)

 Institution: ETH Zurich, University of Padua